 As a counselor, my students know that the use of foul language is not allowed in my presence.
 Because I lay solid boundaries, there is no confusion about how I want to be treated.
 My students exhibit self-restraint around me because my boundaries differentiate myself from other staff who might passively accept such behavior.
 Boundaries dictate what experiences you allow so be brave and direct.

-The most fundamental exercise in boundary setting is learning to say “No.” Througout my twenties, I struggled with saying “No” and suffered from having loose boundaries.
+The most fundamental exercise in boundary setting is learning to say “No.” Throughout my twenties, I struggled with saying “No” and suffered from having loose boundaries.
 For example, if a family member or close friend asked for money, I felt compelled to give from my scarce resources.
 As a result, I harbored resentment and often felt used by those I loved.
 Of course this could have been remedied with a “No” but I was a passive, people-pleaser.
-During those times, I wanted to be liked and helpful so I complied to all requests against my better judgement.
+During those times, I wanted to be liked and helpful so I complied with all requests against my better judgment.